Baggins800/TSPUtils/README.md

 Travelling salesman utility functions for c++ using json graphs.
 To generate datasets register on https://gisgraph.com, create and download the dataset(s).
 ## Requirements
 * Download cmake from https://cmake.org/download/ and install
-* Download MinGW from https://sourceforge.net/p/mingw-w64/wiki2/Make/ and install
+* *Windows:* Download MinGW from https://sourceforge.net/p/mingw-w64/wiki2/Make/ and install
+* *Unix:* make sure you install g++ from your distribution's repository
 * Download git from https://git-scm.com/downloads and install

 Open a terminal and `git clone https://github.com/baggins800/TSPUtils` or download and unzip https://github.com/Baggins800/TSPUtils/archive/main.zip.